blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

 We’ve ordered the districts by D-share based on our demographic model, which is helpful for understanding how the model responds to demographics and density.

+- In the second chart, we look at these demographics a different way, placing each NC district according to its proportion of college graduates and non-white citizens of voting age.
+We also indicate (logarithmic) population density via the size of the circle and modeled D-edge (D-share minus 50%) via color.
+This makes it easier to see that the model predicts larger D vote-share as the district becomes more educated, more non-white and more dense.

 [^popDens]: We use logarithms here because density varies tremendously over districts, from tens to hundreds of thousands of people per square mile.
 We use population-weighting because the resulting average more closely expresses